Rachiminoff/CPU_Scheduling_Algorithms/README.md

 - **SJF** – Shortest Job First (non-preemptive)
 - **SRTF** – Shortest Remaining Time First (preemptive)

+### Idle Logic Versions

+In addition to the standard implementations, **separate files** are included that feature **idle time handling**, ensuring the CPU waits (stays idle) when no process is ready to execute.

+- `FCFS_idle.cpp` – FCFS with CPU idle handling
+- `SJF_idle.cpp` – SJF with CPU idle handling
+- `SRTF_idle.cpp` – SRTF with CPU idle handling

+These versions simulate **realistic CPU scheduling**, where the CPU remains idle if no process has arrived yet.

+They are kept **as separate files** to clearly distinguish between:
+- **Basic versions** - focus purely on algorithm logic.
+Idle time is reflected **only as a gap in the timeline**, not explicitly shown in the Gantt chart.
+- **Idle versions** - explicitly show **CPU idle periods** in the Gantt chart, making the execution timeline more realistic.

+This separation helps learners understand the **core scheduling logic** first, before studying the **extended behavior** with idle handling.

+### Template File

+A **skeleton template** is also provided for creating new CPU scheduling algorithms:

+- `Template_CPU_Scheduling.cpp`

+This file contains only the **basic structure** (input, logic, output, and Gantt chart blocks) without any specific algorithm logic — ideal for experimentation or building new schedulers.

 Each algorithm follows the same general structure, divided into **four blocks**:

 1. **Block 1 – Input Section:** Collect process data from the user.